-Place the pot or pan on the stove and bring the mixture to a boil.
-It shouldn't take long before you start noticing a difference in the stain's appearance.
+Place the pot or pan on the stove, and bring the mixture to a boil.
+It shouldn't take long before you start to notice a difference in the stain's appearance.

-Take the pot or pan off the burner and turn off the stove.
-Add 2 to 3 tablespoons of baking soda to the mix.
+Take the pot or pan off the burner, and turn off the stove.
+Add 2 – 3 tablespoons of baking soda to the mix.
 Allow the baking soda to fizz and do its work for a few minutes before emptying the mixture from the pot.

 Scrub the pot with the abrasive side of your sponge.
-You may need to scrub for 30 to 45 seconds, but the burned spots should come up fairly easily.
+You may need to scrub for 30 – 45 seconds, but the burnt spots should come up fairly easily.
 If the spots are especially stubborn, sprinkle a little dry baking soda on top of them to help abrade the burn marks away.
 When you're satisfied that the pot is clean, rinse it thoroughly — it should look as good as new.

 And you'll see personalized content just for you whenever you click the My Feed .